Citizens United v. FEC: Arguments before the Supreme Court

 Arguments before the Supreme Court began on March 24, 2009.
 During the original oral argument, Deputy Solicitor General Malcolm L. Stewart (representing the FEC) argued that under Austin v.
-Michigan Chamber of Commerce in 1990, the government would have the power to ban books if those books contained content expressly advocating the election or defeat of a candidate and were published or distributed by a corporation or labor union.
-Stewart further argued that under Austin the government could ban the digital distribution of political books over the Amazon Kindle or prevent a union from hiring an author to write a political book.
+Michigan Chamber of Commerce in 1990, the government may ban books if those books contain content expressly advocating the election or defeat of a candidate and were published or distributed by a corporation or labor union.
+Stewart further argued that under Austin the government may ban the digital distribution of political books on the Amazon Kindle or prevent a union from hiring an author to write a political book.

-Justice Kennedy later explained how "all of us are concerned with money in politics".
-However, he was shocked that "the government of the United States ... argued before the Supreme Court ... that if there was an upcoming political campaign ... and a book was being published ... and it was critical of a candidate, that [the government] could stop publication".
+Justice Kennedy later said, "all of us are concerned with money in politics".
+But he said he was shocked that "the government of the United States ... argued before the Supreme Court ... that if there was an upcoming political campaign ... and a book was being published ... and it was critical of a candidate, that [the government] could stop publication".

-According to a 2012 retrospective article in The New Yorker by Jeffrey Toobin, the court planned to rule on the narrow question that had originally been presented: Can Citizens United show the film?
-At the conference among the justices after oral argument, the vote was 5–4 in favor of Citizens United being allowed to show the film.
+According to a 2012 article in The New Yorker by Jeffrey Toobin, the court planned to rule on the narrow question that had originally been presented: May Citizens United show the film?
+At the conference among the justices after oral argument, the vote was 5–4 in favor of allowing Citizens United to do so.
 The justices voted the same as they had in Federal Election Commission v.
-Wisconsin Right to Life, Inc., a similar 2007 case.
+Wisconsin Right to Life, Inc.